relab/gorums/README.md

    b. add the option to initialize of the `serivceMethod` struct in the `verifyExtensionsAndCreate` function, like this: `PerNodeArg:        hasPerNodeArgExtension(method),`
    c. update the logic in the `isQuorumCallVariant` function if necessary.
    d. update the error handling logic in `verifyExtensionsAndCreate`.
 5. Update the template files (`.tmpl` in `dev` folder) related to your option.
 This is were your on your own.
+6. To regenerate the gorums plugin, you need to run `make goldenanddev` so that new proto files will understand your option.
+7. Update the `dev/register.proto` file with your new option (probably on a new method).
+8. To use the new option in the `dev/register.proto` file, you need to run `make devproto`.

 ### References